Edward Piszek: Mrs. Paul's

-With his friend John Paul, Piszek started a frozen seafood business with $700.
-It was named after Paul's mother and the company continued as Mrs. Paul's Kitchens even after Piszek bought out his partner.
+Piszek and his friend John Paul each contributed $350 to start a frozen seafood business in 1946.
+It was named after Paul's mother and the company continued as Mrs. Paul's Kitchens even after Piszek bought out his partner in the 1950s.

 It was successful in producing a large number of frozen fish products under the Mrs. Paul's brand.
 Piszek was an activist on issues affecting Poland and this also helped the company by him being able to obtain low prices for raw fish from Polish suppliers.

 The company suffered after Piszek bought Arthur Treacher's Fish and Chips in 1979.
-Arthur Treacher's franchisees refused to buy products from Piszek's company or royalties resulting in costly litigation.
+Arthur Treacher's franchisees refused to buy products from Piszek's company or pay it royalties, resulting in costly litigation.
 Another problem impacted Mrs. Paul`s during the early 1980s was the disruption of its supply chain because of the imposition of martial law in Poland.

 In 1984 Campbell Soup Company acquired the Philadelphia headquartered Mrs. Paul's Kitchens for an undisclosed price.
 At that time, the privately held company was the largest producer of frozen fish products in the U.S. with about 25% of the frozen fish market and $124 million in sales in 1981.

-He wrote a book, "Some Good in the World: A Life of Purpose".
+He wrote a book, Some Good in the World: A Life of Purpose.